civican/legisinfo/42-1/bills/C-68/bill_text.md

 scientific information;

-traditional knowledge of the Indigenous peoples of Canada that has been provided to the Minister;
+**Indigenous** knowledge of the Indigenous peoples of Canada that has been provided to the Minister;

 community knowledge;